hellocoop/wordpress/readme.txt

 * Hellō Login installs with Hellō Quickstart to get you up and running in 7 clicks.
 * Users manage how they login at [wallet.hello.coop](https://wallet.hello.coop).
 No need for you to manage how they login or help them recover their account.
-* Hellō Login is free for users and early adopting sites.
-See [hello.coop](https://www.hello.coop/) for details.
+* Hellō Login uses the Hellō service, which provides login and verified email for free.
+See [hello.dev/pricing](https://www.hello.dev/pricing/) for details.

 Documentation, configuration, and settings can be found in Settings >  Hellō Login